By Staff Writer| 2026-01-30

 This article explains how to select, use, and maintain work gloves as part of a comprehensive PPE program.
 It covers hazard assessment, material selection, standards, integration with other safety equipment, and maintenance best practices.

 From construction sites to laboratories, hand protection is a cornerstone of workplace safety.
-As part of comprehensive PPE programs, workers rely on safety equipment such as hard hats, eyewear, hearing protection, and work gloves to reduce exposure to cuts, chemicals, heat, and impact.
+As part of comprehensive Personal Protective Equipment (PPE) programs, workers rely on safety equipment such as hard hats, eyewear, hearing protection, and work gloves to reduce exposure to cuts, chemicals, heat, and impact.
+It's essential that these gloves not only meet safety standards but also provide user comfort for extended wear.

 Selecting the right work gloves starts with a task-based risk assessment.
-Consider hazards—abrasion, puncture, cut, chemical, thermal, and electrical—then match materials like leather, nitrile, neoprene, butyl, Kevlar, or high-performance polyethylene to the job.
-Check ANSI/ISEA and EN 388 ratings, choose the correct cuff style and size for dexterity, and confirm touchscreen compatibility if needed.
+Consider hazards such as abrasion, puncture, cut, chemical, thermal, and electrical risks, then match materials like leather, nitrile, neoprene, butyl, Kevlar, or high-performance polyethylene to the job requirements.
+Check ANSI/ISEA and EN 388 ratings to ensure the chosen glove offers suitable protection.
+Select the appropriate cuff style and size for dexterity and consider touchscreen compatibility if needed.
+Also, the need for textural grip surfaces can enhance handling security across various conditions.

 Maintain your safety equipment to extend service life and compliance.
-Inspect work gloves before each shift for tears, saturation, degraded grips, or compromised seams; clean according to manufacturer guidance; and replace on a defined interval or after exposure events.
-Store PPE away from UV, oils, and extreme temperatures, and document issuance so you can track costs and prove OSHA compliance during audits.
+Inspect work gloves before each shift for tears, saturation, degraded grips, or compromised seams.
+Clean according to manufacturer guidance and replace on a defined interval or after exposure events.
+Store PPE away from UV, oils, and extreme temperatures, and document issuance to track costs and prove compliance during audits.
+Consistent monitoring and documentation enhance accountability and streamline safety audits.